 Loango National Park is situated between the Nkomi and Ndogo Lagoons, made famous by Mike Fay and Nick Nicols from National Geographic

-Lope National Park in Gabon, first protected area in the country, following the creation of the Lope-Okanda Wildlife Reserve in 1946
+Lope National Park was the first protected area in the country following the creation of the Lope-Okanda Wildlife Reserve in 1946

 A guide to Principe vacations and safaris on this isolated volcanic island off the west coast of Africa - known for its photo, birding and beach safaris.